BatchClayderman/Cryptography-Schemes/SchemeIBPRME/README.md

 ### ``SchemeIBME.py`` (soft link)

-This is the implementation of the IBME cryptography scheme (``Match me if you can: Matchmaking encryption and its applications``) in Python programming language based on the Python charm library, referring to the official implementation from [https://github.com/xuehuan-yang/PSME/blob/main/src/04_ibme/04_ibme.py](https://github.com/xuehuan-yang/PSME/blob/main/src/04_ibme/04_ibme.py).
+This is a possible implementation of the IBME cryptography scheme (``Match me if you can: Matchmaking encryption and its applications``) in Python programming language based on the Python charm library, referring to the official implementation from [https://github.com/xuehuan-yang/PSME/blob/main/src/04_ibme/04_ibme.py](https://github.com/xuehuan-yang/PSME/blob/main/src/04_ibme/04_ibme.py).

 ```
 @inproceedings{ateniese2019match,